x402 for TYPO3: How Your Website Can Charge AI Agents

 The extension webconsulting/typo3-x402-paywall implements x402 as PSR-15 middleware with two modes:

-For TYPO3 headless setups (e.g., with a Next.js frontend).
+For TYPO3 headless setups (for example, with a Next.js frontend).
 The middleware intercepts API requests:

 Every request to /api/v1/content/42 without a payment header receives a structured 402 response: